Tickets for the Sagrada Familia in Barcelona are cheapest and best bought online as timeslot admissions, or as part of fast track entry guided tours.

 The views of Barcelona from the towers are not particularly inspiring.
 The main attraction of ascending is to get close to the architecture and to enjoy the views of the church building on the way down.
 The towers certainly are less overwhelmingly impressive than the marvelous interior of the church itself.

-Save with Combination Tours of the Sagrada Familia and Barcelona Sights
+Save with Combination Tours and Tickets of the Sagrada Familia and Barcelona Sights

-A wide variety of combination tours are possible that adds further Barcelona sights to a visit to the Sagrada Familia.
-These may often add more value and savings compared to just a guided visit of the church.
+A wide variety of combination tours are possible that add further Barcelona sights to a visit to the Sagrada Familia.
+These may often add more value and savings compared to just a guided visit to the church.

 If planning to stay for longer in the church make sure the tour ends at the Sagrada Familia, or if preferred at a sight such as the Park GĂĽell where it may be fun to stay longer than the tour.